 I came to the Alexander Technique with postural and co-ordination habits developed since childhood.
-Reasons for my shoulders being as they were for sure also included carrying a heavy bag of books at secondary school in addition to other loads.
-I came to appreciate that all reactions are so closely connected with our postural habits in all of us, and our responsibility lies in respect of ourselves, our own thinking when it comes to our head, neck, back relationship working together as a unity, which in turn informs everything else.
+Reasons for my shoulders being as they were for sure also included carrying a heavy bag of books at secondary school in addition to the fear reflex.

-Whilst having lessons I restored 5cms to my height and, importantly, discovered I never encountered any criticism, even though I was aware my habits were always being observed.
 I don't think I really appreciated the enormity of what was occurring, although I certainly noted gradual improvement.
 I recall feeling a sense of lightness and indeed relief as I walked out of my lessons, for me I think it was very much a gradual learning process.
-Just a year into taking lessons, I underwent thyroid surgery, thankfully all went well without any vocal loss and my voice has definitely improved.
-I very much believe that the underlying reason was for this was my forward and down head balance caused by unreliable sensory appreciation.

-Following my teaching terms, I have continued to attend The Constructive Teaching Centre to further develop my teaching as well as my own understanding and teaching of the Technique.
+Following my teaching terms, I have continued to attend The Constructive Teaching Centre on an informal teaching capacity alongside experienced teachers and trainee teachers.

 I have previously assisted on the LAMDA, ArtsEd and the City Lit Alexander courses for young performers.